stalniy/casl/packages/casl-vue/README.md

 ### 1. Including plugin

-This package provides Vue plugin which defines `$ability` object and `$can` method for all components
+This package provides a Vue plugin which defines `$ability` object and `$can` method for all components

 ```js
 import { abilitiesPlugin } from '@casl/vue'